How to Cancel a Renters Insurance Policy

 homeInsurance icon

-If you're canceling because you're getting home insurance
+If you're canceling as a result of getting home insurance

 If you're in the process of purchasing a home and plan to cancel your renters insurance, time your new policy so that there are no gaps in coverage during the transition.
 Keep your renters insurance until your new home insurance policy is fully in effect.